Spooni-Development/spooni_development_website/docs/doc_scripts/spooni/spooni_build_my_home.md

 Config.OnlyOwnerCanAccessLedger = true
 Config.TaxSystem = true -- if you want to have a tax for the houses.
 Config.DistanceBetweenHouses = 25.0 -- the minimum distance a new house must have before it can be built.
-Config.FurnitureZone = 100.0
-Config.MaxHousesPerPlayer = 5
+Config.MaxHousesPerPlayer = 5 -- the maximum amount of houses a player may own.

 Config.BlockedZones = {
     [1] = { -- St Denis